Previous dayApril 30, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-At 17:28 UTC on April 30, 2026, a magnitude 4.8 tremor occurred near Mid-Indian Ridge.
-It ranks as the fifth largest event in the current dataset.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
-Geolocation places the event at -27.736°N, 73.871°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+On April 30, 2026, worldwide seismic activity registered a magnitude 4.8 earthquake near Mid-Indian Ridge at 17:28 UTC.
+It ranks as the fourth largest event in the current dataset.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+The epicenter is at -27.736°, 73.871°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30